-Smoking and other use of tobacco products is not permitted inside eCity facilitiesor on City property.
+Smoking and other use of tobacco products is not permitted inside City facilities or on City property.
 It shall also be the responsibility of all employees to ensure that no person smokes or uses any tobacco product inside city facilities.
-Department heads may designate specific vehicles as "smoking" vehicle.